4ms/stm32mp1-baremetal/README.md

 Build u-boot, putting the files in the build/ dir:
 ```
-scripts/build.sh
+scripts/build-u-boot.sh
 ```
-Ignore warnings about "format string is not a string literal" (TODO: patch u-boot to fix this)
+Ignore warnings about "format string is not a string literal"

 Verify the output files were created:
 ```